 In the MASOWE IV housing project, LHLDC has 448 residential plots with 189 earmarked for low-income (plot size of 450m2), 227 for middle to high income plot sizes ranging from 700 to 800m2.
 The target was turn-key for all income groups with a minimum price per unit of LSL85 000 and LSL160 000 (US$5 833 – US$10 981) maximum price.
 There are also 17 two-bedroom houses in Linakotseng which are almost completed.
 Linakotseng housing project was initiated by the Ministry of Local Government and Chieftainship (MOLGC) as a low income housing project.
 The project was later transferred to LHLDC in 2015.

 Maseru Municipal Council (MMC) is responsible for planning and allocating land within the designated city boundaries.
 In 2012, MMC developed about 800 plots for residential housing in Masianokeng.
-The average plot of 600m2 was sold at LSL80 (US$5.49) per square meter.
+The average plot of 600m2 was sold at LSL80 (US$610) per square meter.
 To date, all 800 plots have been sold.
 There is a booming market for private housing developers and this has helped to create competitive housing markets.
+In 2017, MMC has sold out serviced sites for the high income class in the inner city of Maseru at Ls250 (US$19.04) a square meter and the plots were 40 and 30 at Matala Phase II selling Ls150 (US$11.42) a square meter for middle income class.
+There has been a considerable consideration for low income class located at Khubelu area for 36 plots selling at Ls60 (US$4.57) a square meter.

 Private housing developers in the country, produce housing stock mainly for middle to high income.
 The Matekane Group of Companies (MGC) is involved in property development and to date it has built 20 three-bedroom luxury houses at Mpilo Estate.
-The price per unit ranges from LSL1.8 million to LSL2.5 million (US$123 536 to US$171 578).
+The price per unit ranges from LSL1.8 million to LSL2.5 million (US$137 090 to US$190 403).
 Another private company engaged in developing housing estates is Sigma Construction and Property Development that had developed low, middle, and high income residential houses (both detached and attached) in Mabote, Khubetsoana, MASOWE II and III.
+The Green City Property Developers have planned to construct close to 800 gated housing units over a five year period to cater for the middle to high income class at an area called Pena-Pena at Ha Abia just outside the Maseru City.

 Habitat Lesotho works in partnership with vulnerable groups, i.e. orphans and vulnerable children (OVC), elderly and disabled.
-143 Low income houses were built at Khubeli village, in Maseru between 2003 and 2006.
-The houses ranged from LSL15 000 (US$1 029) for a single room with an improved ventilated pit latrine (VIP) to LSL35 000 (US$2 402) for a three rooms also with a VIP.
+143 Low income houses were built at Khubelu village, in Maseru between 2003 and 2006.
+The houses ranged from LSL15 000 (US$1 142.43) for a single room with an improved ventilated pit latrine (VIP) to LSL35 000 (US$2 665.65) for a three rooms also with a VIP.
 These costs included the price of planned and surveyed plots (sizes ranged from 375 – 550m2).
-Habitat Lesotho also builds two roomed house and a VIP and construction costs range from LSL45 000 – LSL55 000 (US$3 088 – US$3 774) depending on the geographical location where these houses are built.
+Habitat Lesotho also builds two roomed houses and a VIP and construction costs range from LSL45 000 – LSL55 000 (US$3 427.27 – US$4 188.88) depending on the geographical location where these houses are built.
 To date 1 372 households have been served.
+Between July 2016 and June 2017, 70 vulnerable families constructed two-roomed houses together with a pit latrine.
+Most of these houses provided under Habitat Lesotho assistance are 100% subsidised by the donors.

 Housing Policy and Regulations